 The Company's objectives when managing capital is to safeguard continuity, maintain a strong credit rating and healthy capital ratios in order to support its business and provide adequate return to shareholders through continuing growth.
-The Company's capital management aims to ensure that it animatins a stable capital structure with the focus on total equity to uphold investor, creditor, and customer confidence and to ensure that it animatins a stable capital structure with the focus on total equity to uphold investor, creditor, and customer confidence and to ensure future development of its ebusiness.
-The Company sets the amount of capital lequired on the basis of annual business and long-term operating plans which include capital and other strategic investments.
-The funding requirements are met through a mixture of equity, internal funding generation and current and non-current borrowings.
+The Company set spital management arms to ensure that it maintains a strong credit structure with the focus on total equity to uphold investor, creditor, and customer to ensure that it maintains a stande capital structure with the focus on total equity to uphold investor, creditor, and customer confidence and to ensure future development of its business.
+The Company sets the amount of contral equity to the pass of annual business and long-term operating plans which include capital and other strategic investments.
+The funding requirements are met through a mixture of equivinent allowed and other strategic investments.
+The funding requirements are met through a mixture of equiviental most of a capital equity to the development of the current and non-current tornovings.

 Gearing Ratio In ₹ Million

 As at As at

-Particulars March 31, 2025 March 31, 2024 March 31, 2024
+Particulars March 31, 2025 March 31, 2025 March 31, 2024

-Borrowings • 1.87
+Borrowings 1.87

 Other financial liabilities 1,410.38 292.11

 Total Debt: 1,410.38 293.98

-Less: Cash and cash equivalents and other current bank balances 6,744.76 6,499.32
+Less : Cash and cash equivalents and other current bank balances 6,744.76 6,499.32

 Net Debt # (5,334.38) (6,205.34)

 Total equity 59,740.08 47,786.51

 Total Capital 59,740.08 47,786.51

 Gearing Ratio (in %) -8.93% -12.99%

-Net debt for the above purpose includes borrowings, interest accrued on borrowings and amount payable for letter of credit net of cash and cash equivalants and bank balances other than cash and cash equivalants
+Net debt for the above purpose includes borrowings, interest accrued on borrowings and amount payable for letter of credit net of cash and cash equivalents and bank balances other than cash and cash equivalents